Maxar-Corp/omar-merge-to-master/README.md

 13. Create a local directory to copy the delivery items to from our s3 bucket: `mkdir ~/temp/master`
 14. Make sure you have the aws [cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed
 15. `cd ~/temp`
 16. Run the following from the terminal: `aws s3 sync  s3://o2-delivery/master master`.
 This will take a long time to complete.
 17. Burn the contents of master to a Blu-ray disk and take to the high side.
+Note: You do not need to burn the jars... they take a long time to scan and are not used.
 18. Delete build artifacts from artifactory.